CiscoDevNet/appdynamics-eks-blueprints-addon/README.md

 | Operator                                  | Usage                                                            |
 |-------------------------------------------|------------------------------------------------------------------|
 | AppDynamics Operator                      | These two operators are responsible for the life-cycle management of `appdynamics-collectors` and allow you to inject and configure OpenTelemetry auto-instrumentation libraries.
+Currently, Java, NodeJS, and Python are supported for auto-injection.
 | OpenTelemetry Operator for Kubernetes     |
-| Orchestration Client                      | This operator is responsible for the life-cycle management of Kubernetes-releated agents.
+| Orchestration Client                      | This operator is responsible for the life-cycle management of Kubernetes-related agents.

 ## Get Started